opencast/opencast/docs/guides/admin/docs/configuration/admin-ui/statistics.md

 _Statistics Providers_.
 Each statistics provider can be configured separately and for each provider, there is one chart displayed in the Admin UI.

-The configuration files of the providers have to stored under `etc/statistics` and they have to follow a certain naming pattern.
+The configuration files of the providers have to be stored at `etc/statistics` and they have to follow a certain naming convention.
 Configuration files of providers using InfluxDB have to be named starting with `influx.`.
 All provider configurations have to be in json format.
 So e.g. _influx.views.episode.sum.json_ would be a valid name.

 For each provider, the following properties have to be configured: